 I have been wanting to hold a webinar for ages.
 For one whole year to be exact.
-In the beginning of 2014, I caught the webinar bug.
-That was when I first became fascinated with the idea of presenting webinars.
+At the beginning of 2014, I caught the webinar bug.
+That was when I first became fascinated with webinars and what they can do for your business.

 Amy Porterfield, the queen of Facebook advertising was the one who I wanted to be like.
 She has mastered the art of presenting webinars that hook you from the beginning and make you stay till the end.
 The fact that she has a charming personality adds to it but the medium she credits her business success to, is webinars.

 Come to think of it, webinars are great because they are the closest thing to attending a live workshop and being in the same room with the presenter.
 You get to hear them live and ask questions if you want.
 Webinars can be video-based where the presenter talks straight to the camera, or they be a slide-based presentation or a combination of both.
 They have become the hottest thing to build you email list.
 They are rated very highly by attendees and by those who watch replays as a tool that gives them great value.

 But what about the presenters?
 How do they like it?
 The people who are pros like Amy, Lewis Howes and others love it.
 But there are countless others, like you and I, who want to present but are too scared to do so.

 Firstly there are mindset issues to deal with.
 Why are you scared to present in the first place?
 These vary greatly and is another blog post altogether.
 Then there is fear of unknown.
 Not knowing what it takes to hold a successful webinar can keep you stuck and unable to move forward, so in this blog post I am going to teach you everything you need to know in order to do your first webinar.
 No more, no less.